 - Fill a glass (preferably a highball glass) with ice.

-2. Juice lime to get 1 tablespoon
+- Juice lime to get about one 1 tablespoon of juice.

 - Chill your cocktail glass in the freezer before using it.